Competition, Persuasion, and Search: Appendix

 so $\sigma_A'$ is a profitable deviation for the agent.
-However, $\sigma_A'$ differs from $\sigma$ finitely often, which contradicts the fact that no one player can improve payoffs by deviating from $\sigma$ finitely often.
-A similar argument establishes that no principal can profitable deviate.
+However, $\sigma_A'$ differs from $\sigma_A$ finitely often, which contradicts the fact that no one player can improve payoffs by deviating from $\sigma$ finitely often.
+A similar argument establishes that no broker can profitably deviate.